This article first appeared on VICE Canada

 In the last decade, fracking (short for hydraulic fracturing) has built up quite a reputation for itself in North America.
 While it was used as early as the 1940s, fracking didn't come into its own until the 21st century's relatively high oil prices and the fear of an incipient global oil shortage made the costly method more appealing.
-It's currently a much larger industry in the US, but companies have been trying—with varying degrees of success—to get at the frackable shale oil and gas in Canada, especially in Quebec and New Brunswick.
+It's currently a much larger industry in the US, but companies have been making trying—with varying degrees of success—to get at the frackable shale oil and gas in Canada, especially in Quebec and New Brunswick.

 Since the boom began, there's been growing opposition from environmental activists and from people living near fracking sites.
-Both groups allege that fracking comes with a series of negative effects, including contaminated and flammable water, myriad health problems, and small earthquakes.
+They allege that fracking comes with a series of negative effects, including contaminated and flammable water, myriad health problems, and small earthquakes.
 Indigenous activists have been particularly vocal in Canada, and have been instrumental in stopping fracking from becoming the booming business here that it already is in the US.

 Members of the Mi'kmaq first nation organized in 2013 to prevent oil giant SWN from conducting seismic testing on Mi'kmaq land, a necessary step before the company could begin fracking there.
 The RCMP showed up, heavily armed and dressed for action, and the confrontation turned violent—which protesters and witnesses attributed to the RCMP, though law enforcement officials later claimed the protesters had Molotov cocktails.

-And while the hard-won victories of aboriginal and environmental activists are nothing to overlook, the current dip in oil prices might be a final nail in the coffin (for now, at least) for the practice that was so recently considered a saviour of North American energy interests.
+And while the hard-won victories of aboriginal and environmental activists are nothing to overlook, the current dip in oil prices might be a final nail in the coffin (for now, at least) for the practice that was so recently considered a savior of North American energy interests.

-"If the price of oil stays low, then high-cost energy is in trouble," said Terry Lynn Karl, Stanford University professor of political science specializing in oil-exporting countries.
+"If the price of oil stays low, then high-cost energy is in trouble," said Terry Lynn Karl, a Stanford professor of political science specializing in oil-exporting countries.
 "And that means tar sands, and it also means most frackers."

 "Tar sands are a long-term scenario because there is substantial oil involved in tar sands," she wrote in an email.
 "Fracking varies considerably in cost, investment, and borrowing among the frackers.
 Where they have borrowed heavily, especially in junk bonds, they are in trouble, which gets worse the longer the price is low."